act-rules/act-rules.github.io/_rules/aria-attr-defined-5f99a7.md

 ## Assumptions

-_There are currently no assumptions_
+There are no assumptions.

 ## Accessibility Support

-There are no major accessibility support issues known for this rule.
+There are no accessibility support issues known.

 ## Background